navapbc/template-infra/docs/infra/set-up-infrastructure-tools.md

 # Set up infrastructure developer tools

-To work on the infrastructure, complete these steps.
+Complete these steps to work on the infrastructure.

 ## Instructions